simeonkr/HaGL/doc/Overview.md

 ### More Fragment Shading

 There are many interesting directions to explore with fragment shaders.
-With the right equations, we can even draw 3D objects, as in the [the `fragSphere` example](../examples/src/Graphics/HaGL/Examples/Images.hs):
+With the right equations, we can even draw 3D objects, as in this [the `fragSphere` example](../examples/src/Graphics/HaGL/Examples/Images.hs):

 <img src="images/frag_sphere.png" alt="frag_sphere" width=50% height=50% />